IDBOOK/idbook-contract/README.md

 # idbook-contract
-idbook contract,  the game of orgnization
+idbook contract,  the game of organization